 Tiredness makes this Mummy very grumpy.

-I am used to being woken up regularly through the night, I used to having to get up in the early hours of the morning.
+I am used to being woken up regularly throughout the night, I am used to having to get up in the early hours of the morning.

 That doesn’t mean I can cope with it.